frankandrobot/chen-hopfield-net-text-classifier/README.md

 Based on "Automatic Concept Classification of Text from Electronic Meetings" by H. Chen and others.

 Takes a set of documents and groups related terms into clusters.
-The main limitation is that if a term does not exist in the original input, the algorithm won't know what to do with it.
+The main limitations are:

-If I recall correctly, a hopfield net partitions the vector space into clusters.
+1. if a term does not exist in the original input, the algorithm won't know what to do with it.
-Then given an arbitrary vector, it finds its associated cluster.
+2. it is super slow.
+The running time to compute the weights is at least O(n^2).
-Chen's algorithm partitions a *finite* subspace into clusters.
+   (However, once it calculates the weights, querying related terms is much quicker.)
-Therefore if you give the algorithm a point *not in the input set*, it won't know what to do.
+3. getting reasonable results requires fine tuning the parameters--- unfortunately, it is not clear how these should be tuned, nor (and more importantly) is it clear that once tuned, the parameters will work for similar data sets.

 ## Running
 Run `Main.scala`.
 It is pre-programmed to process several hundreds tweets